 Marci Trana joined WEST in 2015 as a biologist in our Minneapolis, Minnesota office.
-Marci received a B.S. in Zoology and Physiology from University of Wyoming in 2010 and a M.Sc. in Ecology from University of Manitoba in 2014.
-She started with WEST in November 2014 as a field biologist and currently leads a crew of biologist working on wind energy sites throughout northern Iowa.
+Marci received a B.S. in Zoology and Physiology from the University of Wyoming in 2010 and a M.Sc. in Ecology from University of Manitoba in 2014.
+She started with WEST in November 2014 as a field biologist and currently leads a crew of biologists working on wind energy sites throughout northern Iowa.
 During her graduate program, Marci researched stress hormones in beluga whales of the Canadian Arctic.
-As an undergrad, Marci studied dietary differences between river otters using genetic and dietary analyses.
+As an undergraduate, Marci studied dietary differences between river otters using genetic and dietary analyses.
 She is an expert in DNA, hormone, and stable isotope analyses.
-She has studied various organisms, including songbirds, raptors, owls, polar bears, whales, seals, foxes, big horn sheep, squirrels, plants, and parasites.
+She has studied various organisms, including songbirds, raptors, owls, polar bears, whales, seals, foxes, bighorn sheep, squirrels, plants, and parasites.
 She has multiple publications in peer-reviewed scientific journals.